JuliGTV/JuliGTV.github.io/scaling.md

 permalink: /writeups/scaling/
 ---

+# rEVOLVE

+### A simple inference time scaling algorithm with SOTA results

 This write up presents a naive inference time algorithm for using LLMs to answer hard optimisation problems.
 The algorithm achieves a SOTA score on the *26 circle packing problem* (one of the problems used to prove the merits of AlphaEvolve).